sargolin/ISRT-Insurgency-Sandstorm-RCON-TOOL-and-Mapchanger/README.md

 ### 0.1 Known bugs
 - List Player command produces a weird output that has to be structured - next release
+- You can't use 127.0.0.1 as IP, if your server runs lcoally - use your LAN IP Address like 192.168.x.x - Windows problem

 ## 1. Introduction
 The first stage will be the minimum viable product (MVP - see 2.) so you can see and try-out its basic functionality and have it working correctly, without any basic installation routine.
 I'll just pre-compile it for Windows 10 and Python 3.x directly while it's in development.
 In the future I'll add more and more functionality described in the features list and also add a proper installation/deinstallation routine: